The Ultimate Aeonium Winter Care Guide

 Light and Temperature

-Winter light is vital for Aeonium health and to keep them compact.
-Inadequate light can result in leggy growth, increasing vulnerability to pests and diseases.
+Winter light is vital for Aeonium health and is essential for keeping them compact.
+Inadequate light can result in leggy growth and can increase vulnerability to pests and diseases.

-Most Aeonium species grow in the sunny Canary Islands, where they have adapted to frost-free conditions.
-However, when cultivating them in colder regions like the UK, where light levels dip and temperatures plummet, extra care is needed.
-Providing shelter significantly enhances their winter survival.
+However, when cultivating them in darker and colder regions like the UK, where light levels dip, daylight hours shorten and temperatures plummet, extra care is needed.
+Leaving them outside to fend for themselves isn’t an option for most locations in the UK.
 Ideal options include a greenhouse, porch, or conservatory to shield them from harsh weather.
 Full sun and temperatures between 6 and 12°C during winter are ideal.

 Light levels are crucial to keep your plants looking their best year-round, especially during winter.
-Even in cooler conditions, higher light levels result in healthier plants.
+Higher light levels result in healthier plants, especially in cooler conditions.
+Supplementing light with grow lights is a great way to keep your plants the healthiest they can be.

 Pests and disease